syncfusion-content/wpf-docs/wpf/Autocomplete/AutoComplete-Filtering-Options.md

 ## Custom

-The control return all possible matches based on the Filter property.
+The control returns all possible matches based on the Filter property.
 Filter is of type SuggestionPredicate.
-In the MyFilter method, filtration is done by checking whether the collection contains the typed text
+In the MyFilter method, filtration is done by checking whether the collection contains the typed text.

 {% tabs %}
 {% highlight xaml %}